 The stadium is separated from the bay by the Central Coast Highway, which branches off the Sydney-Newcastle Freeway further west.
 From the Freeway, exit for the Central Coast Highway/Gosford, and follow for almost 7 kilometres until reaching Gosford.
 The stadium will be visible on the left side of the road when on the bridge crossing the railroad tracks.

 The stadium lies at short walking distance from Gosford train station.
 Gosford is on the Newcastle & Central Coast Line, which connects the city with Sydney and Newcastle.
 Regular trains depart from Sydney Central station for the 90-minute trip.

 Address: Dane Drive & Central Coast Highway, Gosford NSW 2250

-Tickets for Central Coast Mariners games can be purchased online (via Ticketek), or on the day of the match at the box office of the stadium.
-The Mariners currently average about 10,000 spectators per game.
+Tickets for Central Coast Mariners games can be purchased online through Ticketek, or on the day of the match at the box office of the stadium.
+The Mariners don’t normally sell out.

-Tickets typically range in price from AUD 19.00 for general admission seats (both at the ends and the sides) to AUD 35.00 for platinum seats at the main stand.
-Prices are increased with AUD 3.00 for a few high-profile matches.
+Tickets typically range in price from AUD 20.00 for general admission seats behind the goal to AUD 40.00 for platinum seats at the main stand.